thibmonsel/torchdde/docs/usage/training.md

 Please see the doctorial thesis [On Neural Differential Equations](https://arxiv.org/pdf/2202.02435.pdf) for more information on both procedures.

+## optimize-then-discretize

-If you choose to train with the adjoint method then you only to use `ddesolve_adjoint` with the specified : history function `history_function`, pytorch model `model`, integration span `ts`, ode solver used `solver`.
+If you choose to train with the adjoint method then you only to use `ddesolve_adjoint` :

 ```python
 import torch